chenx16/DoctorLuckyGame/README.md

   - Added several getters in `World.java` to support the graphical interface and dynamic updates.

 - **Testing Enhancements:**
-  - Expanded testing for pet and player interactions to ensure robustness.
+  - Expanded testing for pet and player interactions to ensure room visibility logic works correctly.

 - **Controller Changes:**
   - Introduced a separate controller for the graphical interface using the **command design pattern**.